robertdebock/ansible-shabang/README.md

 # Ansible SHABANG

-## A way to test integration locally.
+## A way to test integration of Ansible roles

 To test Ansible Roles, this environment can be used.
 The goal of this repository is to:
 - Quickly test combinations of roles